-The Office of Legislative Services (OLS) estimates that if a school nurse returns to employment shortly after retirement without reenrolling in the Teachers' Pension and Annuity Fund (TPAF), the local school district may realize savings in health care costs for that employee because the retired school nurse may be receiving, if eligible, State-paid coverage under the School Employees' Health Benefits Program (SEHBP) in retirement based on the former employment.
+The Office of Legislative Services (OLS) estimates that if a school teacher or a professional staff member who provides special services returns to employment shortly after retirement without reenrolling in the Teachers' Pension and Annuity Fund (TPAF), the local school district may realize savings in health care costs for that employee because the retiree may be receiving, if eligible, State-paid coverage under the School Employees' Health Benefits Program (SEHBP) in retirement based on the former employment.
 When a retiree is reenrolled in the TPAF as required by current law upon becoming employed again after retirement, the State avoids this expense because health care benefits then become the responsibility of the board of education until the person again retires.